rabbitmq/workloads/resiliency/README.md

   - node crashes
   - operator stops the node
   - operator closes the connection
-  - operator is performing a rolling upgrade (e.g. Upgrade *PCF RabbitMQ 1.13.8 / RabbitMQ 3.7.7* to *RabbitMQ 3.7.8 (PCF RabbitMQ 1.13.7*)
+  - operator is performing a rolling upgrade (e.g. Upgrade *PCF RabbitMQ 1.13.8 / RabbitMQ 3.7.7* to *PCF RabbitMQ 1.13.8 / RabbitMQ 3.7.8*)

 If we are using **On-Demand RabbitMQ for PCF** offering, our application gets the address of every node in the cluster.
 Spring AMQP will automatically try to connect to next node in the list.

+> **Since RabbitMQ for PCF 1.16**, the application gets a single DNS entry, which resolves each IP of the nodes.

 If we are using **Pre-Provision RabbitMQ for PCF** offering, our application only gets one address, the HA-proxy's address.
 Spring AMQP will automatically try to connect to that single address and the ha-proxy will connect it to an available node, if any.